diegoddox/react-native-style-names/README.md

 # react-native-style-names
 [![NPM](https://nodei.co/npm/react-native-style-names.png)](https://nodei.co/npm/react-native-style-names/)

-A very simple JavaScript utility for conditionally joining react-native styles
+Say goodbye to `if` and `else` for `styles` on your react-native App, `react-native-style-names` is a very simple JavaScript utility for conditionally joining react-native styles

 ##### 1. Installation